-Julian Hall is home to Administrative Technologies.
+Julian Hall is home to Technology Solutions.
 The Departmental Offices for Chemistry and Biological Sciences are located on the second floor, which is connected by a skyway to the 3rd floor of the Science Lab Building.
 The Department of Chemistry has additional offices, classroom facilities, labs, and a Resource Center for students in Julian Hall.

 The building opened in 1970 and was dedicated to Julian in 1974.
 It was originally East Gate Hall.
 The Second Floor was renovated in 2003 to provide modern departmental offices for Biological Sciences and Chemistry, and additional facilities for Chemistry and campus administrative units.